Odipolama: Production

 The film marked the debut of actress Sangeetha's brother Parimal, in a leading role.
 Sandhya lost weight to play a college student in the film.

 Soundtrack

 The soundtrack was composed by D. Imman.
-The soundtrack received positive reviews.
-A critic wrote that "As if to make up for his past debacles, composer Imman evolves and show promise, if only half-heartedly".
+A critic from Bangalore Mirror wrote that "As if to make up for his past debacles, composer Imman evolves and show promise, if only half-heartedly".

-Release

-The film was dubbed in Telugu as Nuvve Naa Sakhi with a few portions reshot including the hero introduction song ('Ading Ading') at the Golconda Fort.
-Sampath Nandi wrote the dialogues for the Telugu dub.

-Reception
+Critical reception

-The film received a positive response from critics and audience.
-The Hindu wrote that "Director Kanmani who is also in charge of the story, screenplay and dialogue has passed the acid test with a fair degree of success in all departments.
+S. R. Ashok Kumar of The Hindu wrote that "Director Kanmani who is also in charge of the story, screenplay and dialogue has passed the acid test with a fair degree of success in all departments.
 The New Indian Express wrote that "Overall, 'Odipolama' is a promising effort from a debutant filmmaker".

-Box office

-The film had a below-average opening at the Chennai box office.